 Stay in a capsule hotel

 Stereotypically frequented by businessmen who live far from their workplace, a capsule hotel is a quick and affordable option if all you need to do is sleep and bathe.
 Each capsule has all the amenities you need and is large enough for you to sit up in.
 Areas are gender-separated and shared bathrooms are on-site.
 Because they’re made for short-term stays, you might have to check-out and check-in each day if you plan on staying longer.
 It’s definitely a unique cultural experience since this type of accommodation is harder to find outside Japan.

 Some budget airlines that either fly to or within Japan are Peach Air, Air Asia, Jet Star, Jeju Air or Air Busan.
 If you’re flying from the United States, subscribe to Scott’s Cheap Flights for e-mail newsletters with flight deals or error fares.
 If you’re based in the United Kingdom or Europe, we recommend checking out Jack’s Flight Club.
 Secret Flying is another website with flight deals all over the world.

 Daiso and Don Quijote (also known affectionately as Donki) are two stores you must visit when in Japan.
 They’re located all over the country and have a huge variety of Japanese knick-knacks, household items, cosmetics, snacks and all kinds of gadgets.
 Popular with locals and tourists alike, you can spend hours in there exploring and buying things you never knew you needed.
 A one-stop shop for souvenirs!

-Want to have your own Japan adventure?
-Check out our Japan Adventure Tours or Japan Family Tours!
-Drop us a message in the chat box below or send us an email at email@example.com to find out more!
+Want to find out more about our budget Japan adventure trips?
+Check out our 13-day Budget Japan Tour, 19-day Epic Japan Loop and our 7-day Anime Japan Adventure.
+Or get in touch with any questions.
+Drop us a message in the chat box below or send us an email at firstname.lastname@example.org to find out more!